percona/pmm-doc/docs/get-started/HA.md

         server pmm-server-passive-2-https PMM_PASSIVE2_IP:443 check ssl verify none
     ```

-8. Then, before starting the HAProxy container, use `sed` to replace the placeholders in `haproxy.cfg.template` with the environment variables, and write the output to `haproxy.cfg`:
+8. Before starting the HAProxy container, use `sed` to replace the placeholders in `haproxy.cfg.template` with the environment variables, and write the output to `haproxy.cfg`.

     ```bash
     sed -e "s/PMM_ACTIVE_IP/${PMM_ACTIVE_IP}/g" \